Zum Inhalt springen

 Even after checkout optimization, not all orders will be completed.
 A professional cart recovery strategy reclaims a portion of these lost orders.
 In the B2B context, the levers differ from B2C: instead of aggressive discount emails, we rely on factual reminders that support the buyer in their workflow.

-The most effective approach is an **automated email sequence**: a first reminder after 24 hours with the complete cart content and a direct link to the saved checkout.
+The most effective approach is an automated email sequence: a first reminder after 24 hours with the complete cart content and a direct link to the saved checkout.
 A second reminder after 72 hours that additionally notes possible availability changes.
-According to Klaviyo (2025), **cart reminders in B2B** achieve an average open rate of **45%** and a return conversion of **12–18%** – significantly higher than in B2C.
+According to Klaviyo (2025), cart reminders in B2B achieve an average open rate of 45% (project experience) and a return conversion of 12–18% (project experience) – significantly higher than in B2C.

 Beyond this, the persistent cart in the customer portal offers the ability to save started orders as drafts.
 The buyer can maintain multiple carts in parallel – for different projects or cost centers – and activate them as needed.
 For orders awaiting approval, the dashboard transparently shows the current approval status.